chan0908/Freq-DETR/README.md

 ### 1. `/ultralytics` Directory

-This directory contains the core Python source code for the three novel modules proposed in our paper.
+This directory contains part of the core Python source code for the three novel modules proposed in our paper, which are located in [Freq-DETR/ultralytics/ultralytics/nn/modules](https://github.com/chan0908/Freq-DETR/tree/main/ultralytics/ultralytics/nn/modules) .
 These files are provided to allow for a direct inspection of the implementation details of our key contributions.

-**_The core codes are located in [Freq-DETR/ultralytics/ultralytics/nn/modules](https://github.com/chan0908/Freq-DETR/tree/main/ultralytics/ultralytics/nn/modules)._**

 * **`block.py`**: This file contains the implementation of our Frequency-Enhanced Convolution Module (FECM) and Attention-Guided Selective Feature Pyramid Network(AGS-FPN).
 * **`DSCEncoder.py`**: This file contains the implementation of our Decoupled Frequency-Domain Feature Interaction Module (DSC-Clo Block).
 It includes the EfficientAttention and EfficientBlock classes that form our modified hybrid encoder.